 Current APD status is required for a Medicare or Department of Veterans Affairs provider number and for provider status with many private health insurers.

 Please note: the DSR process may vary if you qualified in a country which has a Mutual Recognition agreement with DA.

 Once you have completed the second stage of the DSR process (MCQ exam), you may be eligible to apply for a Skills Migration Assessment.

 Are you an overseas resident with an Australian dietetics qualification?

-If you have successfully completed an accredited Nutrition and Dietetics program in Australia and are a permanent resident of another country, you may be eligible to apply to DAA for a Skills Migration Assessment to enable you to work in Australia as a dietitian.
+If you have successfully completed an accredited Nutrition and Dietetics program in Australia and are a permanent resident of another country, you may be eligible to apply to DA for a Skills Migration Assessment to enable you to work in Australia as a dietitian.

 Please contact our DSR Administrator.